Aichi D3A: Operational history

 As the war progressed, there were instances when the dive bombers were pressed into duty as fighters in the interceptor role, their maneuverability being enough to allow them to survive in this role.
 When the Yokosuka D4Y Suisei became available, the D3A2s ended up with land-based units or operating from the smaller carriers, which were too small to handle the fast-landing Suisei.
-When American forces recaptured the Philippines in 1944, land-based D3A2s took part in the fighting, but were hopelessly outdated and losses were heavy.
+When American forces invaded the Philippines in 1944, land-based D3A2s took part in the fighting but were hopelessly outdated and losses were heavy.
 By then, many D3A1s and D3A2s were operated by training units in Japan, and several were modified with dual controls as Navy Type 99 Bomber Trainer Model 12s (D3A2-K).
 During the last year of the war, the D3A2s were pressed back into combat for kamikaze missions.